-The Aesthetic of Excess: Renovation Steps for an Unapologetic Maximalism
+Renovation Steps For An Unapologetic Maximalism

 If you've been finding minimalism a little too 'less is more' for your taste and are craving a style that allows you to let loose and embrace your creative whims, then you're in for a treat!
-Today, we're checking into the wonderfully indulgent world of maximalism – the aesthetic of excess.
-Get ready to learn about this unapologetic, bold, and colourful approach to home design and essential renovation steps to transform your space into a maximalist masterpiece.

 How Maximalism is Redefining Home Decor in Singapore